Brunty/jenkins-cd-workshop/GETTING-STARTED.md

 This VM will use ansible for provisioning, you don't need it installed on your host machine, the vagrant box runs a script inside itself to provision.

+It's been tested and working on OS X and Windows 10.

 # Installation / provisioning

 Clone this repository, then `cd` into the directory it's cloned into and run: